mesosphere/dcos-commons/docs/pages/operations-guide.md

 Replacing a pod discards all of its current data and moves it to a new random location in the cluster.
 As of this writing, you can technically end up replacing a pod and have it go back where it started.
 Replacing a pod may be useful if an agent machine has gone down and is never coming back, or if an agent is about to undergo downtime.

 Pod replacement is not currently done automatically by the SDK, as making the correct decision requires operator knowledge of cluster status.
 Is a node really dead, or will it be back in a couple minutes?
-However operators are free to build their own tooling to make this decision and invoke the replace call.
+However, operators are free to build their own tooling to make this decision and invoke the replace call automatically.
 For more information see [Recovery](#recovery-plan).

 As with restarting a pod, replacing a pod can be done either via the CLI or by directly invoking the HTTP API.
 The response lists all the tasks running in the pod which were replaced as a result: